JLee2011/demoPullReq/README.md

-# demoPullReqConflict
+# push/pull conflicts

 this is a long placeholder

-adding text to line 5
+adding text line 7